 It’s my experience that over a period of several years, raw foods literally make you a different specimen.
 Just as there are biomarkers of “normal” aging, so, I submit, there are identifiable biomarkers of a healthy long-term raw foodist which you can recognize simply by observing a person who follows a 100% raw or high raw food lifestyle.

 Years of observation in numerous yoga studios and during my lecture tours lead me to identify the signs I describe below.
 My sample is neither scientific, nor is it exhaustive, of course.
-I don’t claim that these biomarkers admit of no exceptions, but I have noted again and again these signs of a raw foodist.

 Usually, a long term raw food practitioner is very near his or her ideal weight.
 If you reach a plateau in losing weight, you need another upgrade in diet, moving toward a more simple raw whole foods menu or increasing your physical activity.

 A long term raw foodist has a certain youthful grace.
 He is lithe and limber.
 “Move like a young person”—a fuzzy concept, but you’ll notice it when you see it.
 It’s not the same as people in their 40s and 50s who are in relatively great shape “for their age.”
 There is a fundamental difference you simply can’t fake.

 A diet rich in fruits and vegetables gives you a certain golden skin tone—even without sunlight, and better than any lotion or makeup can deliver.
 A study by Dr. Ian Stephen of the University of Nottingham, published in the journal Evolution and Human Behavior, showed that people who eat several portions of fruit and veggies daily show a more golden skin color, thanks to carotenoids.